 This parent’s behaviour is emotionally and psychologically abusive to the child.
 A programme for reunification with the rejected parent, a fixed exclusion period for the alienating parent and reformulating the alienating parent’s relationship with the children should be implemented.

-Interventions at this level require special attention to parental alienation, for which there is only one evidence-based program in Australia, the Family Bridges Programme (FBAC).
+Interventions at this level require special attention to parental alienation, for which there is only one evidence-based program in Australia, the Family Bridges workshop of alienated children and families (FBAC).

 – by Stan Korosi